davidegaspar/davidegaspar/RESUME.md

 - **Pipeline/Orchestration Systems:** Owner or CircleCI Enterprise and SaaS, responsible for SLOs, upgrades and secret management.
 - **Cloud Governance:** Designed and built the Audit log system.
 Owner of resource Tagging best practices as well as cost saving and security integrations.
 - **Access Management:** Management of Engineer access via Okta SSO Integration, Github, VPN, Pritunl Zero (Beyond Corp Proxy) and secure secret storage via 1Password and Keybase.
 Owners of the Joiners/Movers/Leavers process for several of the services we provide.
+- **Recruitment:** Interviewed dozens of candidates over the entire recruitment lifecycle, across multiple levels (Junior/Intermediate/Senior Software Engineers), both permanent and contract, for teams across the organization.
+The interviews cover the candidate's situation and motivation, experience and technical ability as well as their attitude and approach to work.

 ### DHI Group Inc - London, UK - Oct 2015 to Nov 2018